Dale Cresap's blog

 Add new comment

-daily word - dignified?
+daily word - same rules?

 Dale Cresap's picture